andrewdoud/TD-Docs/full_td_markdown.md

 Callbacks DAT `callbacks` - Path to a DAT containing callbacks for each event received.
 See [pipeinCHOP\_Class](https://docs.derivative.ca/PipeinCHOP_Class "PipeinCHOP Class") for usage.

+Extra Information for the Pipe In CHOP can be accessed via an [Info CHOP](Info_CHOP.html "Info CHOP").

 ### Specific Pipe In CHOP Info Channels

 * num\_connected -